alanmitchell/mini-monitor/docs/source/software.rst

 The SD card has a partition that is readable on a Windows PC, Mac, or Linux computer.
 On a Windows PC it will show up as a drive labeled ``boot``.
-On is partition there is a GUI-based setup utility available that can easily configure Internet access and a few other key settings.
-It can be run from the Windows PC or the Mac PC that created the card.
+On this partition is a GUI-based setup utility available that can easily configure Internet access and a few other key settings.
+The utility can be run from the Windows PC or the Mac PC that created the card.
 The file name of the utility is ``settings_editor_win.exe`` for use on a Windows PC, and ``settings_editor_mac`` for use on a Mac PC.
 This utility allows for setting up